 In some respects, Canada’s policies have been successful.
 Notwithstanding the results cited at the start of this essay, Canada has a strong record of attracting and developing talented individuals and conducting high-level research (Council of Canadian Academies 2013) and it scores well in access to funding, regulatory landscape, education and entrepreneurial culture (EY 2013).
 Measured by inputs (research and development expenditure, grants, subsidies and education), Canada is internationally competitive.
 However, measured by its outputs (revenues from the sale of new products or medium-term growth of start-ups), Canada falls flat.
 It is in the final stage of the innovation process — that is, the actual innovation — where Canada’s performance suffers.

-How Canada participates in the “rules of the game” for the Internet, blockchain, biotech and sentient computing, for example, will set the course for Canada’s prosperity in coming decades.
+How Canada participates in the “rules of the game” for the internet, blockchain, biotech and sentient computing, for example, will set the course for Canada’s prosperity in coming decades.
 This will involve a set of policy actions that focus on translating inputs into innovation.
 Such a strategy would recognize that the new economy places greater value on intangible assets than tangible assets.
-Central to this are the elements of “freedom to operate,” which Jim Balsillie lists (in his Senate committee remarks and other recent public statements) as:

-In the coming weeks, a series of essays will explore various dimensions of innovation and strategies to promote it.
-The essays are grouped broadly into three blocks.
+The essays in this series are grouped into three blocks.
 The first block covers the role that international trade plays in stimulating innovation.
 The central points here are that “free trade” agreements are as much about managing trade (in goods and services) as they are about reducing barriers to it.
 More importantly, as the centre of gravity in international trade shifts from goods and services to ideas and the IP they embody, the nature of trade agreements, and how countries approach negotiating them, must change.

-A second block of essays turns to domestic policy, exploring a series of issues such as the impact of patent regimes on innovation, the concept of a sovereign patent fund, unlocking the IP currently residing mostly unexploited in universities and an IP-centred curriculum in law and business schools, with particular attention to educating Canada’s cleantech entrepreneurs, who are falling behind on commercialization.
+The second block of essays turns to domestic policy, exploring a series of issues such as the impact of patent regimes on innovation, the concept of a sovereign patent fund, using government procurement strategically, unlocking the IP currently residing mostly unexploited in universities, and an IP-centred curriculum in law and business schools, with particular attention to educating Canada’s cleantech entrepreneurs, who are falling behind on commercialization.
 In addition, there is the suggestion that homegrown innovation clusters may do more to attract foreign multinational investment than direct subsidies ever could.
 Many of the proposals contained in these essays are untested, in particular in Canada, but there is enough evidence to suggest that they at least merit further attention.

 At CIGI, we hope the ideas contained in these essays encourage a discussion, at home and abroad, on how the engine of prosperity in the twenty-first century — innovation — can best be stimulated to serve the widest set of needs possible, as well as a consideration of the public policy environment within which this might occur.
 This process will surely add up to more than we know about the subject presently, and lead to doing some things differently than we have to date.
 How much more and how differently remains an unknown, and will be the ultimate test of our endeavour.